williamddobson3/gpt4o/README.md

 - Reduce `MAX_HISTORY_LENGTH` in `config.py`
 - Reduce `MAX_NEW_TOKENS` in `config.py`

+## Model Information

+The default model is **Qwen/Qwen2.5-7B-Instruct**, a high-quality open-source model.
+You can change the model by editing `MODEL_NAME` in `config.py`.

+See [MODEL_OPTIONS.md](MODEL_OPTIONS.md) for a list of recommended models and how to switch between them.

 ## License

-This project uses the Xenova/gpt-4o model.
-Please check the model's license on Hugging Face for usage terms.
+This project uses open-source models from Hugging Face.
+Please check each model's license on Hugging Face for usage terms.

 ## Notes